-The following chart shows the allocation of contributions by plan since 2005.
+The following chart shows the allocation of contributions by plan since 2007.

-Allocation of Contributions (both Employer and Employee) by Plan ^{1, 2}

-for the year ended June 30

-(millions of dollars)
+Allocation of Contributions (both Employer and Employee) by Plan ^{1, 2} for the year ended June 30 (millions of dollars)

-- 1 Pension reserve assets were transferred to the RPP in 2011.
-Since additions to the pension reserve in 2009 and 2010 were shown as contributions in those years, the transfer of pension reserve assets to the RPP in 2011 is shown as a negative contribution to the pension reserve in that year, and a positive contribution to the RPP. - 2 Beginning in 2015, RPP contributions include contributions from the former RPP(OISE) members.
+- 1 Pension reserve assets were transferred to the RPP in both 2011 and 2021.
+Since additions to the pension reserve in previous years were shown as contributions in those years, the transfer of pension reserve assets to the RPP in 2011 and 2021 are shown as a negative contribution to the pension reserve in that year, and a positive contribution to the RPP. - 2 Beginning in 2015, RPP contributions include contributions from the former RPP(OISE) members.